--np 4 arbitrarily chooses to run 4 parallel processes via MPI.
+- run 4 parallel processes via MPI.

-Pick a number suitable for your system (e.g. number of CPU cores)
+-np number suitable for your system (e.g. number of CPU cores)

-However, if you also have Intel MPI installed, you might also want to try your program on OpenMPI for validation and sharing your program with a wider set of non-IntelMPI users.
+If you also have Intel MPI installed, you might also want to try your program on OpenMPI for validation and sharing your program with a wider set of non-IntelMPI users.
 Of course, you must compile your program with the appropriate MPI library.

 I do this by setting up a pair of tiny Bash scripts: